Contract Allied Health Services

 Can you describe how you schedule services a residential aged care facility?

-When we partner with a residential aged care facility for Physiotherapy services we go through a comprehensive process of establishing their requirements.
+When we partner with a residential aged care facility for ongoing services we go through a comprehensive process of establishing their requirements.
 Each organisation will be different and, as a result, the scheduling required needs to be developed to suit the individual facility.

 This process and feedback from the facility enables us to formulate a proposal for recommended weekly hours of service.
 From there we consult further and develop an organisation-specific contract.